b19kiit/boardinfinity_backend_rishav/README.md

      Or use URL [https://boardinfinityhackrishav.herokuapp.com/list](https://boardinfinityhackrishav.herokuapp.com/list) on your browser, Firfox Browser has an excellent UI to display JSON files

-  ### Lets Check if our trigger to delete expired tasks is working
+  ### Lets Check if our trigger can delete the expired tasks

    Adding a task with duration of 30 seconds